 Health flexible spending accounts (FSAs) and health savings accounts (HSAs) are tax-advantaged accounts that can be used to pay out-of-pocket costs for qualified medical expenses that are not covered by a health plan.
 Qualified medical expenses must be incurred primarily to alleviate or prevent a physical or mental defect or illness.
 Expenses that are merely beneficial to general health are not qualified medical expenses.

-- Health FSAs and HSAs cannot be used to pay for weight loss programs and drugs if the purpose of the weight loss is the improvement of appearance, general health, or sense of well-being.
+- Health FSAs and HSAs cannot be used to pay for weight loss programs and drugs if the purpose of the weight loss is for aesthetics, general health, or sense of well-being.

-- However, if the weight loss is a treatment for a specific disease that is diagnosed by a physician, such as obesity or diabetes, these items may be paid for by an HSA or health FSA.
+- It may be eligible, though, if the weight loss medication or program is a treatment for a specific disease that is diagnosed by a physician, such as obesity or diabetes, these items may be paid for by an HSA or health FSA.
+Often, this includes obtaining a Letter of Medical Necessity (LMN) from your physician to obtain eligibility.

 In general, weight loss programs and drugs are not qualified medical expenses if the purpose of the weight loss is the improvement of appearance, general health, or sense of well-being.

-However, if the weight loss is a treatment for a specific disease diagnosed by a physician (e.g., obesity, diabetes, hypertension, or heart disease), these costs may be considered qualified medical expenses that can be reimbursed tax-free through an HSA.
+However, if the weight loss is a treatment for a specific disease diagnosed by a physician, these costs may be considered medically necessary and qualified medical expenses that can be reimbursed tax-free through an HSA.
 A health FSA may also pay or reimburse these costs, depending on the plan’s rules concerning eligible expenses.

 {{cta-employee-benefits="/components/rich-text-cta"}}